bposzewiecka/PhaseDancerSimulator/README.md

 ## Configuration

-### Step 1: Installation of the required software

-The following dependencies should be installed: pbsim2, snakemake, bedtools to run Tree-Seg-Dup simulator.

-### Step 2: Cloning the Tree-Seg-Dup repository and installing dependencies
+### Step 1: Cloning the Tree-Seg-Dup repository and installing dependencies

 To clone Tree-Seg-Dup repository and installing dependencies, the following lines should be executed: